Nonlinear adiabatic electron plasma waves. I. General theory and nonlinear frequency shift: General derivation of the adiabatic distribution function and nonlinear frequency shift

 Moreover, when the electric field is not exactly periodic, deriving the vector potential from Eq.~(\ref{32}) would let $A_0$ depend on space.
 Then, in a 3-D geometry, $\nabla\times A_0$ is not necessarily zero, so that the total electron momentum is not necessarily conserved, and Eq.~(\ref{32}) may actually not be exact.
 In order to derive $A_0$, we make use the following expansion, $A_0=A_0^{(0)}+\varepsilon^2A_0^{(2)}+\dots$, where $\varepsilon$ is of the order of the slow space or time variation of $A_0$.
 At zeroth order, $A_0^{(0)}$ clearly solves~Eq.~(\ref{32}).
 Hence, the from Amp\`ere-Maxwell law, it is such that $\langle\partial_{t^2}A_0^{(0)}\rangle=-(e/mk)\langle\partial_\varphi\phi\rangle$.
 Then, at second order, the Amp\`ere-Maxwell law yields,

 where the additional term $-c^{-2}\partial_{t^2}A^{(2)}$ has been dropped because it is of the order of $\varepsilon^4$, and where we have indentified $A_0^{(0)}$ and $j^{(2)}$ with their $\varphi$-averages.
 Hence, as the EPW grows, a magnetic field does build up and, at lowest order its expression is, $B_0=\nabla\times A_0$, where $A_0$ solves Eq.~(\ref{32}).
 Therefore, the EPW cannot be considered as purely electrostatic.
 Moreover, there is a mean current, given by Eq.~(\ref{courant}).
 These mean magnetic field and current have been observed numerically in Ref.~\cite{masson}, before the development of a Weibel-like instability.
+For times larger than the cyclotron period associated with $B_0$, the electron motion may be quite complicated (see Refs.~\cite{mit1,mit2,mit3,mit4} and references therein), but will not be discussed here.
+This would be way beyond the scope of this paper.